cybercodebear/cybercodebear.github.io/_posts/2020-03-07-beginner-linux-forensics.md

 The System map file will help us create the profile to use with volatility.

-The first step is to determine what kind of Linux system were working with since the system admin that we got it from has gone to Hawaii for 2 two weeks will the place burns down around us.
+The first step is to determine what kind of Linux system we're working with since the system admin that we got it from has gone to Hawaii for two weeks while the place burns down around us.

 Linux memory files are rich with information since it is mostly text based so let's `grep` for Linux.
 <p>&nbsp;</p>